 - 2. The Draw for each competition round will be a seeded draw if there are groups involved. - 3.
-Teams will be seeded for the first competition round based on: - 3.1. final standings from the previous year's competition; or, - 3.2. when a team did not compete in the previous season they shall be ranked as bottom seeds in the first round.

-(Regional/Subregional Committees may decide to vary this Regulation)

-4. Where clubs amalgamate or combine to form teams, the seeding shall be based on the team representing the club that provides the most players.
-Where both teams provide an equal number of players, it shall be based on the team that would have normally had the lower seeding.

-(Regional/Subregional Committees may decide to vary this Regulation)

-- 5. Seeding for rounds thereafter are based on current standings (cumulative) until the end of that competition. - (Regional/Subregional Committees may decide to vary this Regulation) - 6.
+Teams will be seeded for the first competition round based on: - 3.1. final standings from the previous year's competition; or, - 3.2. where a team (or teams) did not compete in the previous season they shall be ranked as bottom seeds in the first round, arranged in alphabetical order.
+(Regional/Subregional Committees may decide to vary this Regulation) - 3.3.
+Where clubs amalgamate or combine to form teams, the seeding shall be based on the team representing the club that provides the most players.
+Where both teams provide an equal number of players, it shall be based on the team that would have normally had the lower seeding. - (Regional/Subregional Committees may decide to vary this Regulation) - Seeding for rounds thereafter are based on current standings (cumulative) until the end of that competition.
+(Regional/Subregional Committees may decide to vary this Regulation) - 5.
 European competition seedings will be based on regional standings of the current season, as well as results from the previous season's European competition.